slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"Only the truth is funny."
 -- Rick Reynolds*

+> *"Comedy is the art of telling forbidden truths, without getting beat out."
+-- Naval Ravikant*

 > *"A serious and good philosophical work could be written consisting entirely of jokes."
 -- Ludwig Wittgenstein*

-> *"Comedy is the art of telling forbidden truths, without getting beat out."
--- Naval Ravikant*

 Comedians are the modern day philosophers.
 They observe the hidden life truths that everyone knows but nobody has ever quite articulated.
 The truer the things they say, the funnier they are.

+> *"The only intelligent tactical response to life’s horror is to laugh defiantly at it."
+-- Soren Kierkegaard*

 > *"The world is a tragedy to those who feel, but a comedy to those who think."
 -- Horace Walpole*

-> *"The only intelligent tactical response to life’s horror is to laugh defiantly at it."
--- Soren Kierkegaard*

-> *"I miss being the age when I thought I would have my shit together by the time I was the age I am now."*
+> *"I miss being the age when I thought I would have my shit together by the time I was the age I am now."
+-- Unknown*

 > *"Sex, like pizza, when it’s good is good.
-When it’s bad it gets in your shirt."*
+When it’s bad it gets in your shirt."
+-- Unknown*

 > *"There’s a great joke about an automated car plant in Japan, where the machines work in the dark and there are only two living things authorized to be on the factory floor – a man and a dog.
 What’s the man there for?
 His job is to feed the dog.
 What’s the dog for?
 The dog keeps the man from touching any of the machines."
--- Old joke*
+-- Unknown*

-> *"I couldn’t be a doctor...it doesn’t change the world enough and you don’t actually earn that much."
+> *"I couldn’t be a doctor... it doesn’t change the world enough and you don’t actually earn that much."
--- heard in San Francisco*
+-- Unknown in San Francisco*

-> *"Mathematicians look down on Physicists, who look down on Engineers, who look down on Designers.
-And Designers look down on everyone."
+> *"Mathematicians look down on physicists, who look down on engineers, who look down on designers.
+And designers look down on everyone."
 -- Naval Ravikant*

 ### Where is home?

-> *"Home is where the bra isn’t."*
+> *"Home is where the bra isn’t."
+-- Unknown*

-> *"Home is where the parking lot is."*
+> *"Home is where the parking lot is."
+-- Unknown*

 ### What is love?